 Office for National Statistics (ONS) conception statistics are compiled by combining information from birth registrations and abortion notifications.
 Conception statistics include pregnancies that result in:

 Miscarriages and illegal abortions are not included.
-The date of conception is estimated using recorded gestation for abortions and stillbirths, and assuming 38 weeks gestation for live births.
+The date of conception is estimated using recorded gestation for abortions and stillbirths, and assuming 38 weeks’ gestation for live births.
 A woman’s age at conception is calculated as the number of complete years between her date of birth and the date she conceived.
 Data prior to 1993 is not fully comparable, due to changes to the definition of a stillbirth in 1992.
 A stillbirth is defined as a child born after 24 weeks of gestation that did not show any signs of life.
 Prior to 1993, the definition was set at 28 weeks of gestation.

-The postcode of the woman’s address at time of birth or abortion is used to determine local authority/ward of residence at time of conception.
+The postcode of the woman’s address at time of birth or abortion is used to determine the local authority/ward of residence at the time of conception.

-Only about 5% of under 18 conceptions are to girls aged 14 or under and to include younger age groups in the base population would produce misleading results.
-The 15 to 17 age group is effectively treated as the 'population at risk'.
+Only about 5% of under-18 conceptions are to girls aged 14 or under, and to include younger age groups in the base population would produce misleading results.
+The 15–17 age group is effectively treated as the 'population at risk'.
 For more information, see the Conception statistics Quality and Methodology Information report.